GSP

 A pointer to a null-terminated string or NULL if it failed to find the specified name.

-Under unix operating systems, there is no point in returning an allocated memory, although other systems will not work properly if this is not done.
-The unix implementation thus has to suffer slightly from the drawbacks of other systems.
+Under Unix operating systems, there is no point in returning an allocated memory, although other systems does not work properly if this is not done.
+The Unix implementation thus suffers slightly from the drawbacks of other systems.

 Search for or go to Top of page | Section 3 | Main Index